 - Using a meter for flooring, wallpapering, and other DIY projects will ensure a high-quality finish and appropriate moisture percentages.

-In general, a reading of 5–12 percent is optimal, but a normal reading on a moisture meter depends on the material, with drier materials like drywall needing lower moisture readings of around 5–7 percent, and damp materials like wall studs having acceptable moisture levels of up to 12 percent.
+In general, a reading of 5 to 12 percent is optimal, but a normal reading on a moisture meter depends on the material.
+Drier materials like drywall should have lower moisture readings of around 5 to 7 percent.
+Damp materials like wall studs and framing lumber have acceptable moisture levels of up to 12 percent.

 Not necessarily.
+A moisture meter can be used to help detect problem areas, but it cannot detect mold.
 The hope is that you would use the moisture meter to detect a leak before the mold can form.
 But if the moisture is left untreated, it can become the perfect environment for mold spores to flourish.

 To use a moisture meter for drywall, first ensure that the meter is calibrated to accurately measure moisture in the material.
 If the meter is not calibrated, the results will be inaccurate.